phaserjs/phaser/README.md

 Games created with Phaser require a modern web browser that supports the canvas tag.
 This includes Internet Explorer 9+, Firefox, Chrome, Safari and Opera.
 It also works on mobile web browsers including stock Android 2.x browser and above and iOS5 Mobile Safari and above.

 For developing with Phaser you can use either a plain-vanilla JavaScript approach or [TypeScript](https://typescript.codeplex.com/).
 We made no assumptions about how you like to code your games, and were careful not to impose any form of class/inheritance/structure upon you.

+Phaser is 147KB minified and just 30KB gzipped (sizes accurate as of version 0.7)

 Features
 --------